KilledByAPixel/OS13k/README.md

 - OS13k.Lerp(p, a, b) - Lerp clamped percent between a and b
 - Let me know if anything else should be included, I am considering adding a vector class

-### Program settings
+### Program Settings and Defaults
+- name - Display name
+- src - Source location
+- icon - Can contain html tags, don't close tags to save space, fits about 2 emojis
-- width and height - Size of window
+- width (720) and height (405) - Size of window (default is 16:9 aspect)
-- author - Name of creator
+- author - Name of creator (optional)
-- multiple - Allows multiple copies of the window to open
-- reload - Shows the reload page icon to reload your program
+- reload (0) - Shows the reload option, always true for dweets/shaders
-- code - Option to show the code for your program
+- code (0) - Shows code option, always true for dweets/shaders
-- full - Set to 0 to disable fullscreen
+- full (1) - Enables fullscreen option
-- sleep - Set to 0 to disable sleeping
+- sleep (1) - Dims window and pauses dweets/shaders when not focused
+- sticky (0) - Enable auto open of program on restart

  ### Trophies
  - Apps can register trophies for their games, the os tracks which are unlocked
  - A function is provided for apps to unlock trophies, OS13k.Trophy(gameName, trophyName, icon, message)
  - Only gameName is necessary, the rest are optional
  - The gameName,trophyName,icon together form the unique id for the trophy
- - When a new trophy is unlocked or message is changed a popup will appear
+ - When a new trophy is unlocked or the message is changed a popup will appear
  - Total trophy count is shown in the taskbar and the trophy case shows all unlocked trophies
  - Trophies can be tested with the System/Test tool